1 day - guided tour

-We highly recommend you to take a prep day with your guide to check everything is all right and to give you a little acclimatization.
-No matter how fit you are, how fast you can run, hike, cycke down in the valley, it is a complete different story above 4 000m.
+We highly recommend you to take a prep/acclimatization day with your guide to check everything.
+No matter how fit you are, how fast you can run, hike, cycle down in the valley, it is a complete different story above 4 000m.
 Since our bodies all react differently it is very important to acclimatized before.
 Contact us for advices on how to get as ready as possible.

-Please note that we are all different and our response to altitude can be very different from each other.
+Please note that we are all different and our reaction to altitude can be very different from the others.
 Acclimatization, even for fit trail runners, is the key to the summit.
 If you manage to train beforehand at least twice (walking, hiking, etc.) between 2 500m and 3 000m of altitude, it will help you prepare well.

-According to weather forecast, you will decide with your guide at what time you will leave from Les Houches 1 000m.
-It is usually around 8/9pm, meaning you have all day to rest and prepare you stuff for the ascent.
+Depending on the weather forecast, you will decide with your guide at what time you will leave from Les Houches (1 000m).
+Usually, departure is around 8/9pm, meaning you have all day to rest and prepare your gears and food for the ascent.

-It takes about 4 hours to get to Tête Rousse hut, where we will change our shoes and get changed from a “trail running” to an more “alpine” style: harness, crampons, mountaineering boots, helmet…We’ll also have a drink and some “breakfast”.
+It takes about 4 hours to get to Tête Rousse hut, where we will change our shoes and get changed from a “trail running” to an more “alpine” style: harness, crampons, mountaineering boots, helmet…We will also have a drink and some “breakfast”.

 From there, it is another 3 hours to get to the Gouter hut at 3 800m.
-This is the most difficult part because it is a mixed terrain, with some easy scrambling but quite tired when you are not use to it.
+This is the most difficult part because it is a mixed terrain, with some easy scrambling but it can be quite tiring when you are not use to it.
 And the altitude starts affecting us too.

 After the Gouter hut, we are on glaciers and it is easier to find our rythm even if we get higher and higher.
 After Vallot observatory, at around 4300m, we will follow a snow ridge all the way to the summit.
-Slope is steeper too, but summit is getting closer!!!
+The hill is becoming steeper too, but summit is getting closer!!!

 From the Gouter hut it takes normally around 5/6 hours.